mjad218/vaccination-point-management/README.md

 # vaccination-point-management
-Cegedim hackathon - vaccination point management
+hackathon - vaccination point management

 Using Firebase functions and MongoDB data base to serve the back end.